stevenrjanssens/dfreproject/paper.md

 Although the speedup on the CPU is not as impressive as on the GPU, it is still considerable.

+All code can be found in the `demo` directory.

 # Acknowledgements
 We would like to acknowledge the Dragonfly FRO.
 We would like to give a particularly warm thank you to Lisa Sloan for her project management skills.